 Can dogs eat silver skin?
 Vet Insights

-Silver skin, that tough layer you find on certain cuts of meat, can be a bit mysterious.
+Silver skin, that tough layer on certain cuts of meat, can be a bit mysterious.
 So, it’s natural for dog owners to wonder: can dogs eat silver skin safely, or is it best left off their plate?
-In this article, we’ll dive into whether silver skin on meat is safe for dogs and if it’s better to trim it off to keep your dog healthy and happy.

 What Is Silver Skin?